Cub Scout Pack 1882

-- Buy your son the uniform appropriate for his age.
-Attach your son's awards to his uniform promptly.
+- Buy your child the uniform appropriate for their age.
+Attach your child's awards to their uniform promptly.

-- Attend the monthly 1-hour Pack Meeting with your son, in uniform.
+- Attend the monthly 1-hour Pack Meeting with your child, in uniform.

 - Attend den meetings.
 There are usually one or two Den Meetings per month.
 At den meetings, Scouts usually earn achievements needed for rank advancement.

-- Attend, with your son, as many Scout activities as possible.
-Scout Fair, camp-outs, field trips, Raingutter Regatta, Pinewood Derby, the Blue & Gold Banquet, and picnics are fun experiences you can share with your son.
-Tiger Cubs (first graders) must be accompanied to all events.
+- Attend, with your child, as many Scout activities as possible.
+Scout Fair, camp-outs, field trips, Raingutter Regatta, Pinewood Derby, the Blue & Gold Banquet, and picnics are fun experiences you can share with your child.
+Lion and Tiger Cubs (kindergarten and first graders) must be accompanied to all events.
 All cubs must be accompanied on camp-outs.

-- Help your son earn achievements at home.
+- Help your child earn achievements at home.

-- Be ready to assist your son's Den Leader.
+- Be ready to assist your child's Den Leader.

 - Get involved!
-Have fun with your son(s)!
+Have fun with your boy(s) and girl(s)!